Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 ### Offers

-@apidoc[OfferResp]s can be issued by accounts to buy or sell assets.
+@apidoc[OfferResponse]s can be issued by accounts to buy or sell assets.
 Querying for offers is available only by account.
 Additional offers are found by searching the `OrderBook`.

 By default the results will be in ascending order from the earliest record.
 This behaviour can be modified with the